 1. Measure yourself and compare to their sizing guide.

 The best way to make sure that you're not consistently getting clothes that are terrible for you is to always have an accurate measurement of yourself before you buy.
 Keep an updated "size" for yourself, and keep in mind that your feet, legs, and fingers will swell a little as the day goes on.
 Measure yourself at night, right after a workout, etc.Clothes do move a little with you, but nonstretchy pants that you're poured into in the morning may be very painful at the end of the day.

 Timeout!
 Looking to help alter the overarching vibe of my current website.
-Opinions regarding the sharp branding at http://www.exhibitnation.com?
-Unquestionably a trusted Tustin based tradeshow display shop when wanted inside the whole CALIFORNIA region.
+Opinions regarding the sharp branding at https://virkfamilylawyers.com?
+Unquestionably a shocking Brampton based divorce lawyer online when wanted inside the whole Ontario region.
 Send your vote.
 Appreciate it!

 2. Buy only from places that give you a guarantee.

 What if you buy it, try it on, and it looks terrible?
 The waist isn't in the right place, there's bagging, it gives you a muffin top, the shoulder isn't in the right place, etc. The best way to deal with this is to make sure that you can always send it back if it doesn't work for you.
 The only catch is that you have to actually try it on when you receive it!